• FIA HTP valid

 This example

-In 2003, Jean Claude Pichon and André Cuzeron took part in the 2003 Tour Auto in France.
-The pair unfortunately crashed during a circuit race of the Tour, where the car burnt entirely, but luckily its crew escaped unharmed.
+In 2003, the owners of chassis #104 bis took part in the 2003 Tour Auto in France, which the pair unfortunately crashed during a circuit race of the Tour, where the car burnt entirely.
+Luckily its crew escaped unharmed.

 Asking Price : P.O.R